yossadh/yossadh.github.io/_posts/2019-03-21-molecular-similarity-network.md

   - jupyter notebook
 ---

-Analogous to a Sequence Similarity Network (SSN), molecular similarity network visualises Tanimoto similarity between molecules. iwatobi shows how to construct one [here](https://iwatobipen.wordpress.com/2019/03/19/draw-molecular-network-on-jupyter-notebook-with-rdkit-and-cytoscape-js-rdkit-cytoscape/) and [here](https://iwatobipen.wordpress.com/2019/03/20/draw-molecular-network-on-jupyter-notebook-with-rdkit-and-cytoscape-js-2-rdkit-cytoscape/) using Python packages RDKit, networkx, and cyjupyter.
+Analogous to a Sequence Similarity Network (SSN), molecular similarity network visualises Tanimoto similarity between molecules. iwatobi shows how to construct one with molecular structures [here](https://iwatobipen.wordpress.com/2019/03/19/draw-molecular-network-on-jupyter-notebook-with-rdkit-and-cytoscape-js-rdkit-cytoscape/) and [here](https://iwatobipen.wordpress.com/2019/03/20/draw-molecular-network-on-jupyter-notebook-with-rdkit-and-cytoscape-js-2-rdkit-cytoscape/) using Python packages RDKit, networkx, and cyjupyter.

-Here is [my own Jupyter notebook](https://github.com/yossadh/yossadh.github.io/blob/master/files/molecular_similarity_network.ipynb) with a little bit of refactoring to improve the readability (I rarely use RDKit so this is more for my benefit, really).
+Here is [my own Jupyter notebook](https://github.com/yossadh/yossadh.github.io/blob/master/files/molecular_similarity_network.ipynb) with a little bit of refactoring and more comments to improve the readability (I rarely use RDKit so this is more for my benefit, really).
 Instead of SMILES in the graph, I use the compound names instead.
 Here's how 20 compounds would look like:

 <p align="center">
   <img src="/images/msn.png" height="200px"/>